GoogleCloudPlatform/community/tutorials/run-wordpress-on-appengine-standard/index.md

     $ php vendor/bin/php update path/to/your-wordpress-site

-The command asks you several questions; answer them.
-This will copy the files in the [`files`](files/) directory and write the proper configuration.
-Then your WordPress project will be ready to deploy to Google Cloud!
+The command asks you several questions.
+After you answer them, your existing project will contain the required files for deploying to App Engine, as well as an updated `wp-config.php` file.
+As this command overwrites `wp-config.php`, be sure to verify the changes are correct before deploying.

 ## Deploy to Google Cloud